-The tobacco industry invested over \$50 million dollars into the defeat of Proposition 29, the California Cancer Research Act to ensure that California remains the largest consumer of tobacco products in the United States.
-Research pinpointing and documenting what part of the industry's message resonated with voters will be very important to understanding the nature of the influence of the tobacco industry on the California public in such matters.
-Indeed, the tobacco industry remains a fixture in Sacramento, where just in the first six months of 2012, The Center for Tobacco Policy & Organizing of the American Lung Association in California documented that the industry spent more than \$4 million on lobbying and campaign contributions to influence legislative policy and elections in California.
-Research that documents how and when the tobacco industry affects state and local policies can be very helpful to tobacco control advocates.
+While we are still reeling from the tobacco industry's \$50 million dollar investment to defeat Proposition 29, the industry has not stopped in its largess in Sacramento.
+Indeed, the tobacco industry remains a fixture in Sacramento that the The Center for Tobacco Policy & Organizing of the American Lung Association in California has documented well.
+Already the tobacco industry has begun mounting an effort to prevent the regulation of e-cigarettes.
+More broadly, research that documents how and when the tobacco industry affects state and local policies can be very helpful to tobacco control advocates.
 Policy research that demonstrates the health impact of smoke free policies and regulation can give local tobacco control advocates the necessary evidence for establishing smoke free multi-unit housing.